There’s more to the modest duffle bag than you may think.

 Now that you know why you may like a Classic Duffle, we’ll walk you through how to find one that will meet your needs.
 Before we dive in, remember that, ultimately, you need to reflect on all those considerations we mentioned in the previous section.
 We can tell you what’s worked for us after months of testing, but you’re the expert on your situation.

 We prefer Classic Duffles that have more of an oblong shape than a square one.
-A wider, square top isn’t very comfortable to carry—it sits farther away from your body when you hold it by its handles.
-And that makes for an arm workout and an awkward shuffle.
+A wider, square top isn’t very comfortable to carry because it sits farther away from your body when you hold it by its handles.
+That makes for an arm workout and an awkward shuffle.
 The carry handles also sit further apart from one another on a wider bag, making them difficult to grab quickly.

 Your best bet is to look for a Classic Duffle that has a circular and/or slimmer profile—and this is especially true if you have smaller hands or a smaller frame.